dnssd-wg/draft-ietf-dnssd-multi-qtypes/draft-ietf-dnssd-multi-qtypes.md

 types MUST then also be omitted from the Multiple QTYPE Option in the response.

-A caching recursive server receiving a Multiple QTYPE Option SHOULD attempt to fill its positive and negative caches with all of the specified RR types before returning its response to the client.
+A caching recursive server receiving a Multiple QTYPE Option query SHOULD attempt to fill its positive and negative caches with all of the specified RR types before returning its response to the client.

 TODO: is there a case for mandatory answers, i.e. the client saying I _really_ want all these?

-### Client Side Processing

-Recursive resolvers MAY use this method to obtain multiple records from an authoritative server.
-For the purposes of Section 5.4.1 of
-{{!RFC2181}} any authoritative answers received MUST be ranked the same as the answer for the primary question.

 ### DNSSEC